KeremAR/DevOps-Cheat/GIT/Git-readme.md

 $ git checkout <tag_name>       # Also creates detached HEAD
 ```

+**Why is Detached HEAD needed?** Detached HEAD is used when you want to temporarily view, test, or start a new branch from a past commit's content.

 **Saving Changes in Detached HEAD:**
 ```bash
 $ git checkout -b <new-branch>  # Create new branch from current state